Permafrost/Tundra/README.md

   right.
 When specified as a negative value, truncation occurs right to left.
-* `$ellipsis?` is an optional boolean indicating whether truncated strings should be suffixed with the ellipsis character to show that truncation has occured.
+* `$ellipsis?` is an optional boolean indicating whether truncated strings should be suffixed for left to right truncations or prefixed with right to left truncations with the ellipsis character to show that truncation has occured.
 Defaults to `false`.

 #### Outputs: